sanctuarycomputer/style/README.md

 </style>
 ```

+In the above example,  their is no idication of what `.chat-notifications` will look like
 Here I have no idea what `.chat-notifcations` will look like, and making
 changes means I have to search the codebase for its definition.
 One can argue that this looks better when it comes to semantics but in terms of composition and reusability it's simply not.